 Average Weather at Southern Wisconsin Regional Airport Wisconsin, United States

-At Southern Wisconsin Regional Airport, the temperature typically varies from 15°F to 83°F over the course of the year, and is rarely below -6°F or above 92°F.
+At Southern Wisconsin Regional Airport, the summers are long, warm, and wet; the winters are freezing, dry, and windy; and it is partly cloudy year round.
+Over the course of the year, the temperature typically varies from 15°F to 83°F and is rarely below -6°F or above 92°F.

 The warm season lasts for 4.0 months, from May 21 to September 20, with an average daily high temperature above 72°F. The hottest day of the year is July 20, with an average high of 83°F and low of 63°F.